-UCSD Layoff from Career Appointment: Apply by 1/11/18 for consideration with preference for rehire.
+UCSD Layoff from Career Appointment: Apply by 09/24/19 for consideration with preference for rehire.
 All layoff applicants should contact their Employment Advisor.
-Eligible Disability Counseling and Consulting services (DCC) or Special Selection clients should contact their Vocational Rehabilitation Counselor for assistance.

-The Movement Disorder Center (MDC), directed by Irene Litvan, MD, was recently created to bring together faculty and staff who specialize in Movement Disorders such as Parkinson's disease and related disorders, to work together as a multidisciplinary and comprehensive group to provide the best possible care for patients.
-Movement disorders are neurological conditions that affect the speed, control, quality and ease of movement.
-The Movement Disorder Center at UCSD is dedicated to providing the best diagnostic, therapeutic, palliative and supportive care to patients with movement disorders and related neurodegenerative diseases.
-The Movement Disorder Center is conducting clinical trials and is collaborating with Investigators both within the UC System and outside the System in search for markers of the disease diagnosis.
+The UC San Diego Movement Disorder Center is dedicated to providing the best diagnostic, therapeutic, palliative and supportive care to patients with movement disorders.
+The MDC is conducting clinical trials to evaluate existing drugs that can slow disease progression as well as studies to identify biomarkers to enable early and accurate diagnosis of the diseases.
+The MDC collaborates with investigators both within the UC System and outside the System.
 Our main objective is to improve the quality of life for our patients and their families and caregivers, while searching for significant ways to advance knowledge of these disorders through a multidisciplinary clinical and research team.

-Theoretical knowledge of medical and pharmaceutical terminology and concepts, and/or biological science, with a Bachelor's degree in pharmacy, biology or hematology, sufficient to prepare, review and understand the contents of medical research protocols and amendments.
+Theoretical knowledge of medical and pharmaceutical terminology and concepts, and/or biological science, as typically attained by a Bachelor's Degree in pharmacy, biology, hematology, or social sciences, sufficient to prepare, review and understand the contents of medical research protocols and amendments.

-Demonstrated project management experience with the ability to successfully plan, organize, prioritize, develop, analyze, implement and manage multiple clinical research projects with complex logistics involving multi-sites and priorities.
-Ability to set short and long-term goals of projects and project objectives, and work with others in achieving organizational goals and deadlines.
+Experience with multiple clinical research projects with complex logistics involving multi-sites and priorities.
+Ability to work with others in achieving organizational goals and deadlines.

 Working knowledge of FDA regulations, OPRP, HRPP policies and procedures, and HIPAA.
 Familiarity with the code of federal regulations (CFRs), Good Clinical Practice (GCP) guidelines and other regulations for the conduct of clinical research.

-Strong demonstrated experience working with clinical trials research activities, regulatory compliance, guidelines related to informed consent, ethical conduct, and protection of human subjects as well as interpreting and comprehending complex clinical research protocols, activities and guidelines.
+Experience working with clinical trials research activities, regulatory compliance, guidelines related to informed consent, ethical conduct, and protection of human subjects.
+Ability to interpret and comprehending complex clinical research protocols, activities and guidelines.

 Experience conducting neuropsychometric test batteries such as Digit Span Forward, Digit Span Backward, Verbal Fluency FAS, Wais-R Digit Symbol Substitution test, Category Fluency test, Trail Making Test and Clock Drawing Test, ADAS-Cog (Certification needed) and the Mini mental Status Exam (MMSEs).

-Experience creating or modifying Informed Consent documents that comply with HRPP, FDA and other governing agencies.
+Demonstrated ability to create or modify Informed Consent documents that comply with HRPP, FDA and other governing agencies.